 This is way more than just approaching your accounting client prospects with a generic sales pitch.
 This is all about building a relationship with them and showing your prospects how you can help serve their needs.

 I can assure you that without proper marketing there’s no way to show the world how much of a rock star you really are.
 It doesn’t matter if you’re doing bookkeeping, tax planning, or tax resolution, if you don’t have the proper marketing and messaging it’s going to be very difficult to show your clients what’s possible.

 Just like building a personal relationship, business relationships take time.
-So get to know your prospect and then use the following marketing techniques to woo them into becoming your next big client!
+So get to know your prospect and then use the following marketing techniques for accountants to woo them into becoming your next big client!

 Tip # 1: Content Marketing

 In my opinion, content marketing is one of the best, most strategic ways for an accountant to share their knowledge with potential clients.
 Use your expertise to show them what you know and how you can help them.

 I know a lot of accountants right now are probably thinking that there is NO way they’re going to write and that there is NO way that they are writers, but Ross Jeffries shared an excellent tip that he learned from his marketing and copywriting guru, Gary Halbert.

 Gary calls it his “Can It and Clone It” technique.